Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

+(25 Aug 2023) Vladimir Putin’s spokesperson Dmitry Peskov rejected allegations on Friday that the Kremlin was behind a plane crash that is presumed to have killed mercenary leader Yevgeny Prigozhin.
+(Aug.
+25) (Production: Marissa Duhaney)

-The Kremlin on Friday rejected allegations it was behind a plane crash that is presumed to have killed mercenary leader Yevgeny Prigozhin, who conducted a brief but shocking mutiny in Russia two months ago.
+The Kremlin on Friday rejected allegations it was behind a plane crash presumed to have killed mercenary leader Yevgeny Prigozhin, who conducted a brief but shocking mutiny in Russia two months ago.

 "Right now, of course, there are lots of speculations around this plane crash and the tragic deaths of the passengers of the plane, including Yevgeny Prigozhin," Peskov told reporters during a conference call.
 "Of course, in the West those speculations are put out under a certain angle, and all of it is a complete lie."

-Asked by The Associated Press whether the Kremlin has received an official confirmation of Prigozhin’s death, Peskov referenced Putin’s remarks from a day earlier: “He said that right now all the necessary forensic analyses, including genetic testing, will be carried out.
-Once some kind of official conclusions are ready to be released, they will be released.”
+Asked whether the Kremlin received an official confirmation of Prigozhin's death, Peskov referenced Putin's remarks a day earlier: "He said that right now all the necessary forensic analyses, including genetic testing, will be carried out.
+Once some kind of official conclusions are ready to be released, they will be released."

-Britain's Defense Ministry said the presumed death of Prigozhin could destabilize his Wagner Group of private military contractors.

-Wagner mercenaries were key elements of Russia’s forces in its war in Ukraine, particularly in the long fight to take the city of Bakhmut, the conflict’s most grueling battle.
-Wagner fighters also have played a central role projecting Russian influence in global trouble spots, first in Africa and then in Syria.
+Wagner mercenaries were key elements of Russia's forces in its war in Ukraine and played a central role projecting Russian influence in global trouble spots, first in Africa and then in Syria.

-The jet crashed Wednesday soon after taking off from Moscow for St. Petersburg, carrying Prigozhin, six other Wagner members and a crew of three, according to Russia’s civil aviation authority.
-Rescuers found 10 bodies, and Russian media cited anonymous sources in Wagner who said Prigozhin was dead.
-But there has been no official confirmation.
+The jet crashed Wednesday after taking off from Moscow for St. Petersburg, carrying Prigozhin, six other Wagner members and a crew of three, according to Russia's civil aviation authority.
+Rescuers found 10 bodies, and Russian media cited anonymous sources in Wagner who said Prigozhin was dead, but there has been no official confirmation.

 President Joe Biden, speaking to reporters Wednesday, said he believed Putin was likely behind the crash.